ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 Capacitive button notification value: 	`1`

-⚠The notifications should be enabled by the master device to be able to access this information.
+⚠ The notifications should be enabled by the master device to be able to access this information.

 ### Sensor  server